seewoo5/seewoo5.github.io/_posts/2026-08-16-openai-sphere-packing-digest-part1.md

 ### Ansatz for the construction

-In the proof, one construct the Mellin transforms of the functions $f\_-$, $f\_+$, and $f\_0$, then invert them to obtain the functions themselves.
+In the proof, we construct the Mellin transforms of the functions $f\_-$, $f\_+$, and $f\_0$, then invert them to obtain the functions themselves.
-The ansatz is based on perturbations of Mellin transform of Gaussian.
+The ansatz is based on perturbations of the Mellin transform of a Gaussian.

-We start with Gaussian and its Mellin transform:
+We start with a Gaussian and its Mellin transform:

 $$
 g_G(r) = 2\pi^{\lambda/2} e^{-\pi r^2}, \qquad E_\lambda^G(t) = X_{g_G}(t) = \pi^{it/2} \Gamma\left(\frac{\lambda - it}{2}\right).